Other important side effects include:

 NSAIDs reduce the ability of blood to clot and therefore increase bleeding after an injury.
 NSAIDs increase the risk of potentially fatal, stomach and intestinal adverse reactions (for example, bleeding, ulcers, and perforation of the stomach or intestines).
 Sometimes, stomach ulceration and intestinal bleeding can occur without any abdominal pain.
 Black tarry stools, weakness, and dizziness upon standing may be the only signs of the bleeding.

-NSAIDs (except low dose aspirin) may increase the risk of potentially fatal heart attacks, stroke, and related conditions.
-This risk may increase with duration of use and in patients who have underlying risk factors for heart and blood vessel disease.
+NSAIDs (except low dose aspirin) may increase the risk of potentially fatal heart attacks, stroke, and related conditions in people with or without heart disease or risk factors for heart disease.
+The increased risk of heart attack or stroke may occur as early as the first week of use and the risk may increase with longer use and is higher in patients who have underlying risk factors for heart and blood vessel disease.
 Therefore, NSAIDs should not be used for the treatment of pain resulting from coronary artery bypass graft (CABG) surgery.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Need help identifying pills and medications?